syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Overview.md

 **StrokeColor**: Used to change the color of the stroke to be drawn.

-**MinimumStrokeWidth**: The minimum width of the stroke to be drawn.
+**MinimumStrokeWidth**: The `MinimumStrokeWidth` defines the minimum thickness of the stroke that can be drawn.

-**MaximumStrokeWidth**: The maximum width of the stroke to be drawn.
+**MaximumStrokeWidth**: The `MaximumStrokeWidth` defines the maximum thickness the stroke can draw based on the speed and impression we provide through gesture.

 ![SignaturePad Overview](images/overview.gif)